 My husband wants to know why we make lists of favorites at all.
 Who cares but the list maker?
 We all do!
 Lists are how you find a compatible mate or friend.
 Lists remind us who we were, who we have become, and who we still are.
 They bring back the summer of “Sarah Smile,” when Andrea Palefsky and I fell in love with the same boy on the beach.
 They remind us of the summer we pretended to love “Kashmir” for a boy—and found we really loved the song but not the boy.

 My lists don’t change much.
-Sometimes my top four films rotate positions, but they are, always, Bladerunner, American Beauty, Lost in Translation, and Amelie (the newest).
+Sometimes my top four films rotate positions, but they are, always, Bladerunner, American Beauty, Lost in Translation, and Fight Club (the newest).
 Sometimes #5 is Garden State.
 Sometimes it’s Big Fish.
 It might even be The Runaways.

 Of my top five songs, four did not make it.

 4. “Young Americans,” David Bowie